jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 @skip REGISTER
 @until uart.out()
 Then an output stream is created for tracing through UART, and the necessary UART ISR is registered.
+Also, we declare that no future listener is used; this is needed because you shall use futures in your tests.
+Note that if you use complex futures, you may need to register future listeners, but that is for complex I2C devices only (e.g. VL53L0X).

 @skip PublicDevice
 @until };